 Home Block - Gibbston

-Situated on Chard Road, Gibbston, the Home block is the original vineyard site and is also the home of the Winery and Cellar Door.
+Situated on Chard Road, Gibbston, the Home block is the original vineyard site and is also the home of our Winery and Cellar Door.
 At the time the first vines were planted in 1987, viticulture in Central Otago was in its infancy and a wide range of varieties were planted.
 As our knowledge and experience has grown we have been able to identify both varieties and clones that suit this site.
 While some original plantings still exist, over the last few years extensive redevelopment has been under way replanting the site, not only into more suitable varieties but also onto phylloxera resistant rootstocks.

 - First Plantings: 1987.